AUAC-Technologies/AUAC-Core-Telemetry/README.md

 </p>

 ### AUAC
 The AUAC system is designed to be a dynamic personal storage system which can accompany an individual wherever they go.
-The goal of this project is to design a UAV which can aid and assist in the transportation of personal items such as phones,keys and minimal tier items.
-[Detailed Description](https://github.com/nyameaama/Autonomous-UAV/blob/master/docs/description.md)
+The goal of this project is to develop cheap, purposeful drone companion solutions across different industries including fimography, cinematography, security and most importantly aid and accessibility.